Sharda University Admissions 2025

 Solution -

 Sanchi's Stupa complex would not have survived without the assistance of Bhopal's monarchs, Shahjehan Begum and Sultan-jehan Begum.
-The Sanchi Stupa persisted because the Maharaja of Bhopal offered financial assistance and prevented its removal from the locations.
+The Sanchi Stupa persisted because the Maharaja of Bhopal offered financial aid and prevented its removal from the location.

-Who among the following has written in detail about the unique communication or about the postal system of Delhi Sultanate?
+Q. 13.
+Who among the following has written in detail about the unique communication or the postal system of the Delhi Sultanate?

 (1) Al-Biruni